 What if I had to discontinue everything?

-The infinite what if is called catastrophic thinking which is a cognitive distortion and leads to endless anxiety.
-In such cases, cognitive behavioral therapy like Dialectical behavioral therapy and Neurolinguistics linguistic programming help Neena in Reframing her thoughts and rehaul her perception and belief system.”
+The infinite what-if is called catastrophic thinking, a cognitive distortion that leads to endless anxiety.
+In such cases, cognitive behavioral therapy like Dialectical behavioral therapy and Neurolinguistics linguistic programming help Neena in Reframing her thoughts and rehauling her perception and belief system.”

-“First of all, I believe identifying anxiety is the first step.
-The general symptoms are a sense of dread or fear that may or may not be linked to a particular source.
-This fear can be felt in the background whilst we go about our day-to-day actions.
-Palpitations, increased heart rate and faster breathing, insomnia, and mental and physical fatigue, especially when anxiety has been experienced for extended periods.
+“To start with, identifying anxiety is the first crucial step.
+Common symptoms include a constant fear or dread that may or may not be tied to a specific source.
+This underlying fear can interfere with daily activities.
+Other symptoms may include rapid heartbeat, palpitations, increased breathing, insomnia, and mental and physical fatigue, particularly when anxiety is experienced for an extended period.

-Several techniques can be used to alleviate anxiety.
-Journaling is great to siphon off the excess thoughts from the mind.
-Deep breathing techniques can be used whilst sitting, lying down, or taking slow steps.
-Meditation is great for resetting the mind and giving mental relief and helping relax.
-A good diet and exercise will help with good quality sleep, to help with anxiety and fatigue.
-Yoga is great as it combines deep breathing and moving the body and helps be present.
+Various techniques can be used to alleviate anxiety.
+Journaling is an effective way to release excessive thoughts and emotions from the mind.
+Deep breathing techniques can be done while sitting, lying, or strolling.
+Meditation can help to reset the mind and bring mental relief and relaxation.
+Maintaining a healthy diet and engaging in regular exercise can aid in getting good quality sleep, which can help to alleviate anxiety and fatigue.
+Yoga is also an excellent practice that combines deep breathing and movement to promote presence and relaxation.

 “Anxiety management is best dealt with by a licensed Clinical Psychologist who knows the clinical picture of a disorder, personality patterns, and dynamics involved in the condition.